By The Farmer's Dog | September 11, 2020

 So what ARE pet food standards?

-Not as far as FDA regulations go.
-Dog food is not subject to the same scrutiny, regulation, and rule-enforcement that applies to actual food.
+Typical dog food is not subject to the same scrutiny, regulation, and rule-enforcement that applies to human food.
+Typical dry and canned pet food is subject to the same regulations as commercial animal “feed.”
 According to the U.S. Department of Agriculture (USDA), food has to be officially “edible” to be deemed safe for human consumption, which means it’s produced according to a set of FDA guidelines.
 Pet food, or feed, does not have to meet these standards, and does not have to be, officially, edible.

 So what is my dog actually eating when I buy a bag or can of pet food?